Buffalo has food solutions; they just need investment

 An initiative to add seven city properties to an urban farm project to greatly expand its capacity for growing fresh, nutritious food in the food-challenged Bailey Green area.

-These are all programs that will help ease the food insecurity plaguing Buffalo’s East Side and other low-income areas.
-But they need money to succeed, and investing in them is one action that can make a huge difference for the future of Buffalo’s Black community.
+These are all programs that will help ease the food insecurity plaguing some of Buffalo’s low-income areas.
+But they need money to succeed, and investing in them is one action that can make a difference for the future of Buffalo.

 But it will take a lot of money – upwards of $20 million, by one estimate.